 - [61] Chapter 7 of the Constitution focuses on the local sphere of government, which is made up of various municipalities across the country.
 Each municipality's executive and legislative authority is vested in its municipal council.
-Considering contentions of some of the stakeholders, it is salutary to emphasise that two of the key constitutional objects of local government are to provide democratic and accountable government for local communities and to ensure the provision of services to communities in a sustainable manner. - [62] Importantly for present purposes, the Constitution prescribes the terms of municipal councils, clearly stating that "[t]he term of a Municipal Council may be no more than five years, as determined by national legislation".
-52 The Constitution then
+Considering contentions of some of the stakeholders, it is salutary to emphasise that two of the key constitutional objects of local government are "to provide democratic and accountable government for local communities" and "to ensure the provision of services to communities in a sustainable manner". - [62] Importantly for present purposes, the Constitution prescribes the terms of municipal councils, clearly stating that "[t]he term of a Municipal Council may be no more than five years, as determined by national legislation".
+The Constitution then

-- (a) to form a political party; - (b) to participate in the activities of, or recruit members for, a political party; and - (c) to campaign for a political party or cause. - (2) Every citizen has the right to free, fair and regular elections for any legislative body established in terms of the Constitution. - (3) Every adult citizen has the right - (a) to vote in elections for any legislative body established in terms of the Constitution, and to do so in secret; and - (b) to stand for public office and, if elected, to hold office."
+- "(1) Every citizen is free to make political choices, which includes the right - (a) to form a political party; - (b) to participate in the activities of, or recruit members for, a political party; and - (c) to campaign for a political party or cause. - (2) Every citizen has the right to free, fair and regular elections for any legislative body established in terms of the Constitution. - (3) Every adult citizen has the right - (a) to vote in elections for any legislative body established in terms of the Constitution, and to do so in secret; and - (b) to stand for public office and, if elected, to hold office."